Fontys School of Fine and Performing Arts: History

 When Hendrik Moller established the RK Leergangen in 1912, it included a drawing course.
 Originally located in Amsterdam, the RK Leergangen moved to Den Bosch in 1913 and ultimately to Tilburg in 1918.
 After expanding with a section in architecture, the institution took the name of Academie voor Beeldende en Technische Vakken and from 1920, Academie voor Beeldende en Bouwende Kunsten.
 From the beginning it offered a course that combined teaching training with autonomous artistic expression.

 At the end of the 1950s, the architecture department separated from the institution, which then took the name Academie voor Opleiding tot Teken- en Handvaardigheidsleraren.
 In 1972 the school changed names again to Academie voor Leraren Tekenen en Handenarbeid and gained its current name, Academie voor Beeldende Vorming, in 1978.
 When the school had moved to Tilburg in 1918, it was originally based in the Lange Schijfstraat and later moved to the Vincentiusstraat, to the Bosscheweg (now Tivolistraat) and then to the Professor Cobbenhagenlaan.

 The school had in the meantime become part of the Stichting Hoger Onderwijs Zuid-Nederland, known from 1996 as Fontys Hogescholen.
-Following the impetus to group all arts education in Tilburg under the same roof, the ABV moved to the Kunstkluster on the Bischop Zwijsenstraat in 2005.
+Following the impetus to group all arts education in Tilburg under the same roof, the ABV moved to the Kunstkluster on the Bisschop Zwijsenstraat in 2005.